EPCCed/2026-03-02-Fortran-intro/_episodes/09-functions-subroutines.md

 teaching: 10
 exercises: 10
 questions:
-- ""
+- "How can I factor code out into different program procedures?"
+- "How do I control the flow of information into and out of procedures?"
 objectives:
-- ""
+- "See how to create and call both functions and subroutines."
+- "Use the `intent` attribute with dummy arguments to change their read and write permissions within the procedure."
+- "Understand the meanings of `pure` and `recursive` procedures."
 keypoints:
+- "Functions and subroutines are referred to collectively as `_procedures_`."
+- "Using `intent` for dummy variables allows control over whether updates to their values are permitted."
+- "Procedures can be modified with prefixes such as `pure` and `recursive` which ensure respectively that the procedure has no side-effects and that it is able to directly or indirectly call itself."
-- "Functions and subroutines, referred to collectively as `_procedures_`, may be defined as module sub-programs, where the compiler will automatically generate the contract block (aka. forward declaration, prototype) as part of the module file."
+- "Procedures may be defined as module sub-programs for which the compiler will automatically generate the contract block as part of the module file."
 ---

 ## What's the difference?